MicrosoftDocs/entra-docs/docs/identity/managed-identities-azure-resources/tutorial-windows-managed-identities-vm-access.md

 ---
-title: Tutorial - Use a Windows VM/VMSS to access Azure services
+title: Tutorial - Use a Windows VM/VMSS to access Azure resources
-description: A tutorial that shows you how to use a Windows VM/VMSS to access Azure services.
+description: A tutorial that shows you how to use a Windows VM/VMSS to access Azure resources.
 author: barclayn
 manager: amycolannino
 ms.service: entra-id